 2. Celebrate your loved ones

 Your friends and family fill your life with joy, and Thanksgiving is the perfect time to show gratitude for all that they do.
 This doesn’t mean you have to buy expensive presents or plan a big party.
 On this holiday, it really is the thought that counts.
 How about the gift of encouragement?
-Plan some quality time with loved ones, sign-up for an online cooking class together, like cooking homemade apple pie, and host a Thanksgiving dinner.
+Plan some quality time with loved ones, sign-up for an online cooking class together, and host a Thanksgiving dinner.
 Before digging in, make sure to tell your guests how much they mean to you.

 3. Celebrate your community